LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 Updates to the data should be made when there are any changes to the stops.
 The data can then be revalidated and published to replace the previous data.

-### How the data could be used
+### How the data could be used {#usage}

 ---

 #### Locally

-Current mobile library information provided online is poor, inaccessible, hard to read, and difficult to maintain.
-Many mobile library timetables are still published in PDF format, and while these are good for printing, they often make accessibility mistakes such as using colour coding to convey information.
-PDF is also a poor format in general for accessibililty [as detailed on GOV.UK](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/accessible-pdfs), and it is now a legal requirement to address these issues.
+Current mobile library information provided online is poor, inaccessible, hard to understand, and difficult to maintain.
+Many mobile library timetables are still published only in PDF format, and they often make accessibility mistakes such as using colour coding to convey information.
+PDF is a poor format in general for accessibililty [as detailed on GOV.UK](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/accessible-pdfs).
+It is now a legal requirement to address these issues.

-By collecting and publishing just the data for mobile libraries, the task of presenting this information can be shared and made available to services locally.
+By collecting and publishing data for mobile libraries, the task of presenting this information can be shared and tools made available to services to display the information.

+- The option to embed HTML stop lists on local authority websites could also be provided from the data
 - A single, accessible format for PDF timetables could be automatically generated from the data.
-- The option to embed HTML stop lists on local authority websites could also be provided from the data

 #### Nationally

 This data provides full timetable information for mobile library stops.
-It will be possible to create a national view of mobile libraries that displayed where they are at any time, and where a citizen's nearest stop is.
+It will be possible to create a national view of mobile libraries showing where they are at any time, and where a citizen's nearest stop is.

-For an example usage see this [mobile library dashboard](https://www.mobilelibraries.org).
+For an example usage see the [mobile library dashboard](https://www.mobilelibraries.org).

 <figure>
     <img src="{{site.url}}/images/mobile_library_stops_somerset.png" alt="Somerset mobile library on a map"/>
     <figcaption>The Somerset Mobile library on it's route towards Higher Chillington stop.</figcaption>
 </figure>

+Having this data also allows us to spot opportunities for collaboration that were previously difficult for anyone to manually detect.

+For example, with mobile library stops mapped we can see stops that are either side of the borders of local authorities.
+By displaying visit dates we can then also see where these could allow for collaboration for efficiency.
+Such as one authority visiting another's mobile library stop when in the area.

+We can also use route information to show where a neighbouring mobile library may pass by or through a community within a neighbouring local authority.

 ### Future enhancements